Home > Services > Special Projects > Refurbishment of Parade and Canal Square

 The design allows for use of non slip pavers of varying sizes to indicate the different areas including;

-• The main parade area, formally the taxi rank and parking areas, which will now become a pedestrianised plaza that can be used as a performance area.
+• The main parade area, formerly the taxi rank and parking areas, which became become a pedestrianised plaza that can be used as a performance area.

-• The paved area of the main parade will be dissected at numerous points by ground mounted strip lighting as the architects and Kilkenny Borough Council wish to avoid the erection of poles so as to give an open feeling to the finished product.
+• The paved area of the main parade dissected at numerous points by ground mounted strip lighting as the architects and Kilkenny Borough Council wished to avoid the erection of poles so as to give an open feeling to the finished product.

-• Public seating will be incorporated at intervals along the left hand side of the plaza as one approaches the castle.
+• Public seating incorporated at intervals along the left hand side of the plaza as one approaches the castle.

 The Mayors Walk